Nonlinear travelling waves on non-Euclidean spaces: Introduction, Setting and Notations

 \section{\bf Introduction, Setting and Notations}

-Let us consider a complete Riemannian manifold $(M, g)$, maybe with boundary.
-Let $X$ be a Killing field on the manifold, which flows by the one-parameter family of isometries $g(t)$ (if the manifold has a boundary, $X$ will be taken as tangent to it).
-We will, in the presence of a boundary, in general assume a Dirichlet boundary condition on $\partial M$, though Neumann boundary conditions can also be tackled by similar methods.
-The following is the nonlinear Schr{\"o}dinger equation:
+Let us consider a complete Riemannian manifold $M$.
+Let $X$ be a Killing field on the manifold, which flows by a one-parameter family of isometries $g(t)$ of $M$.
+The following is the nonlinear Schr{\"o}dinger (NLS) equation:

-and the following is the nonlinear Klein-Gordon equation:
+and the following is the nonlinear Klein-Gordon (NLKG) equation:

-Our main thrust in this paper will be to study the nonlinear Klein-Gordon equation.
-However, for both the NLS and the NLKG, we will be looking for solutions of the form

-with $\lambda \in \mathbb{R}$.
-For understandable reasons, they are called travelling wave solutions, as opposed to ground/standing wave solutions, which are of the form $v(t, x) = e^{i\lambda t}u(x)$.
-As an illustration, one might consider the setting in the Euclidean space, with $g(t)x = x + tv$; this setting is somewhat well-known and easy enough to visualize.
-We also mention recent interest in {\em standing wave} solutions to (\ref{NLS}) and (\ref{NLKG}) in ~\cite{CM} and ~\cite{MS}.